How trial-to-trial learning shapes mappings in the mental lexicon: Modelling Lexical Decision with Linear Discriminative Learning: Conclusion

 Second, our results support the possibility that our lexical knowledge is not static, but changes continuously as part of the never-ending adaptation of our cognitive systems to the environment \citep{hoffman2019case}.
-Our results dovetail well with the general methodological law that a measurement instrument changes what it is designed to measure.
+This has two implications: first, it supports learning-based theories of lexical processing \citep[e.g.][]{harm2004computing, seidenberg1989distributed} and suggests that the proposed learning never ceases \citep[see also][for studies demonstrating the effects of life-long learning]{ramscar2014myth, ramscar2017mismeasurement}.
+Our lexical knowledge continues to grow, and changes not only across a life-time, but also locally, from word use to word use.
+Continuous recalibration is not restricted to language, but also takes place in, for instance, vision, as demonstrated by the anti-priming effects studied by \citet{marsolek2008antipriming}.
+Secondly, our results dovetail well with the general methodological law that a measurement instrument changes what it is designed to measure.
 The lexical decision task likewise does not simply probe participants' lexical knowledge, it also changes this knowledge. \citet{luce1995four} argued many years ago that psychological models need to move from being static to being dynamic.
 We have shown that considerable headway can be made with incremental learning, as implemented in the DLM model.

 Third, in addition to effects of trial-to-trial learning, in this study we also found that the DLM-derived measures contributed substantial increases in model fit.
 Model fits improved more for the predictors derived from the dynamic models that incorporated trial-to-trial learning, compared to the static DLM models.
 But even the predictors derived from the static model made it possible to substantially improve on models with the classical lexical predictors frequency, word length, and orthographic neighborhood size.
 This finding adds to previous studies demonstrating the ability of the DLM to provide additional prediction accuracy for behavioural data \citep{chuang2021discriminative,Gahl2022thyme, schmitz2021durational, stein2021morpho}.
 Of specific theoretical interest is that several of the DLM measures are grounded in a feedback loop \citep{chuang2020processing} from the semantics back to form.
 For modeling speech production, the DLM also includes a feedback loop from form to meaning.
-The present simulation results therefore contribute evidence against strictly `feed-forward ' models of lexical processing, and evidence in favor of models in which comprehension and production are to some extent interleaved.
+The present simulation results therefore contribute evidence against strictly `feed-forward' models of lexical processing, and evidence in favor of models in which comprehension and production are to some extent interleaved.